itzjac/bccgraphics/README.md

    * Z-buffer

  ### Project 0
-   * Familiarize with the framework and solutions (Windows VS2017)
+   * Familiarize with the framework and solutions (Windows VS2019 community)
    * Familiarize with a particular API and real time rendering

  ## Cameras, scenes graphs